isaacullah/MegafaunaHuntingPressure/README.md

-# Megafaunal Hunting Pressure Model - V1.1
+# Megafauna Hunting Pressure Model - V1.1

 ## A model of human hunting pressure on a population of male and female animals in a possibly variable and dynamic environment.